 Telecommuters are a relatively large percentage of the workforce: 22.64% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Beverly Shores is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Beverly Shores is a great place for families with children to consider.
+First of all, many other families with children live here, making Beverly Shores a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Beverly Shores has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Beverly Shores’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Beverly Shores is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Beverly Shores doesn't have a public transportation system that people use for their commute.

 If knowledge is power, Beverly Shores is a pretty powerful place.
 71.54% of the adults in Beverly Shores have earned a 4-year college degree, masters degree, MD, law degree, or even PhD.
 Compare that to the national average of 21.84% for all cities and towns.